dfalster/dfalster.github.io/source/_posts/2013-06-18-a-nice-title-page-for-beamer-presentations.md

   , including with a
   [semi-transparent or transparent background](http://tex.stackexchange.com/questions/18447/how-to-make-a-block-transparent-for-a-background-image).

-In the end, my preferred option is to was to use the [mdframed](https://github.com/marcodaniel/mdframed) package, as the code is relatively concise and the package comes pre-packaged with my latex installation.
+In the end, my preferred option was to use the [mdframed](https://github.com/marcodaniel/mdframed) package, as the code is relatively concise and the package comes pre-packaged with my latex installation.
 The